B59-CloudDevOps/learn-ansible/README.md

 In ansible, if you attempt to use a variable which is node decalred, then it returns an error.
     > CLIURL' is undefined <

+How to gather the facts of the nodes mentioned on the inventory:
+    $ ansible -i inv all  -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.gather_facts